cwwang1979/IMAN-to-Predict-Cancer-Subtype-and-molecular-status-of-MSI-TP53-mutation-and-TMB-of-EC-and-CRC/README.md

 ```

 #### Download
-Source code file, configuration file, and models (./IMAN/run/) can be downloaded from the [zip](gdrive zip file) file.
+The source code file, configuration file, and models (./IMAN/run/.../checkpoint.pth) can be downloaded from the [zip](gdrive zip file) file.
 (For reviewers, the password of the file is in the "Code Availability" section of the associated manuscript.)

 ## Steps